Election Briefing 2024

 Sex education (England)

-In March 2017 the Conservative Government announced a new statutory subject of ‘Relationships Education’, to apply to all primary schools in England.
-Welcomed across the parties, the enabling legislation was passed later that year.
-The implementing regulations and accompanying statutory guidance were consulted on in 2018.
-The new subject will be fully implemented from September 2020, though many schools have already started.
-It will mean teaching young children about “different types” of relationships, which could include homosexuality, transgenderism and same-sex marriage.
-Parents will not have the right to withdraw their children from the classes.
-A secondary school subject called Relationships and Sex Education (RSE) – covering “sex, sexuality, sexual health and gender identity” – will include a partial right of parental withdrawal.
-Department for Education (DfE) guidance says schools “are free to determine” how they address LGBT content but it should be “fully integrated into their programmes of study” when taught.247 The DfE states that secondary schools should cover LGBT content and that primary schools are “strongly encouraged” to do so.248
+In September 2020 the Conservative Government introduced a new statutory subject of ‘Relationships Education’ to primary schools in England.
+Young children are taught about homosexuality, transgenderism and same-sex marriage.
+Parents have no right of withdrawal.
+A secondary school subject called Relationships and Sex Education (RSE) – covering “sex, sexuality, sexual health and gender identity” – includes a partial right of withdrawal.
+Department for Education (DfE) guidance says schools “are free to determine” how they address LGBT content but it should be “fully integrated” when taught.259 The DfE says secondary schools should cover LGBT content and that primary schools are “strongly encouraged” to do so.260

-The law in England and Wales requires that the main content of religious education in non-denominational schools must be devoted to the study of Christianity.249 There must also be a daily act of collective worship in schools that is “wholly or mainly of a broadly Christian character”.250 Teachers and pupils can opt out of the act of worship.
+The law in England requires the main content of religious education in non-denominational schools to be devoted to the study of Christianity.264 There must also be a daily act of collective worship in schools that is “wholly or mainly of a broadly Christian character”.265 Teachers and pupils can opt out of the act of worship.

 Promoting homosexuality in schools

-In 2003 Labour repealed ‘Section 28’ – which banned promotion of homosexuality in schools – for England and Wales.
+In 2003 Labour repealed ‘Section 28’ – which stopped the promotion of homosexuality in schools – for England and Wales.
 Section 28 was repealed in Scotland in 2000.

 Same-sex marriage

-The Marriage (Same Sex Couples) Act 2013, which introduced same-sex ‘marriage’ in England and Wales, came into force in March 2014.
+The Marriage (Same Sex Couples) Act 2013 introduced same-sex ‘marriage’ in England and Wales from March 2014.

-Religious groups can opt in to conduct same-sex weddings if they wish, but the 2013 Act specifically excludes same-sex weddings within the Church of England and the Church in Wales.251 It also states that no church or church minister can be compelled “by any means” to carry out a same-sex wedding.252 The Marriage and Civil Partnership (Scotland) Act 2014 introduced same-sex ‘marriage’ in Scotland, with similar protections for church ministers who disagree with same-sex marriage.
+Religious groups can opt in to conduct same-sex weddings if they wish but the Act specifically excludes same-sex weddings within the Church of England and the Church in Wales.267 It also states that no church or church minister can be compelled “by any means” to carry out a same-sex wedding.268 The Marriage and Civil Partnership (Scotland) Act 2014 introduced same-sex ‘marriage’ in Scotland, with similar protections for church ministers who disagree with it.

 Civil partnerships